-We recommend that Flandreau Indian School:
+We recommend that Cherokee Central Schools:

-- 1. Complete a school-specific comprehensive needs assessment by- - systematically identifying the strengths and needs associated with its unique school population; - identifying the root causes of identified needs; - identifying the school's available resources; - developing corrective action plans to address the identified needs and their root causes, including prioritization of actions based on available resources; - developing a strategy that applies the results of the comprehensive needs assessment, responding to the problems, root causes, and corrective actions identified; and - routinely revisiting the strategy to ensure that it continues to address identified needs and contribute to improved academic achievement, and, if it does not, modifying it as necessary.
+- 1. Consider completing an elementary school-specific comprehensive needs assessments by- - systematically identifying the strengths and needs associated with their unique school populations; - identifying the root causes of identified needs; - identifying the schools' available resources; - developing corrective action plans to address the identified needs and their root causes, including prioritization of actions based on available resources; - developing strategies that apply the results of the comprehensive needs assessments, responding to the problems, root causes, and corrective actions identified; and - routinely revisiting the strategies to ensure that they continue to address identified needs and contribute to improved academic achievement, and, if they do not, modifying them as necessary.